Shaddozs/Shaddozs/README.md

 ### About Me

 I'm an enthusiastic learner, driven by my passion for **robotics**, **automation**, and **artificial intelligence**.
 Currently, I'm diving into the intersection of engineering and innovation through my studies and work at **Fortitude Genius Indonesia**.
-I also am a founder in **Mecha-ECS**, where I collaborate with fellow students and engineers to explore the ever-evolving field of mechatronics.
+I also am one of the founder of **Mecha-ECS**, where I collaborate with fellow students and engineers to explore the ever-evolving field of mechatronics.

 I believe that technology, when used creatively, can transform ideas into powerful solutions.
 I’m always looking to learn, build, and create projects that solve real-world problems.